The BEST Smash Cake for Baby’s First Birthday

 smash cake topped with whipped cream and berries

-And just like that, our baby girl turned one.
-We wanted the classic smash cake photo on her first birthday, but every recipe I found seemed overly complicated with fruit purees and a long list of ingredients.
+And just like that, my baby girl turned one.
+I wanted the classic smash cake photo on her first birthday, but every recipe I found seemed overly complicated with fruit purees and a long list of ingredients.
 I wanted something simple, so to the kitchen I went!
-And came out many tests later with this little gem – an angel food-inspired healthy smash cake that is light, fluffy, and made with just egg whites, cake flour, cream of tartar, pure vanilla extract, and heavy cream (for topping).
+And came out many tests later with this little gem – an angel food-inspired smash cake that is light, fluffy, and made with just egg whites, cake flour, cream of tartar, pure vanilla extract, and heavy cream (for topping).

 Want to save this recipe?